-The Regional Initiatives have been set up as an interim step towards the creation of a well-functioning Internal Energy Market by 2014.
-Starting from 2012, the GRI SSE region will aim at strongly cooperating with the other GRI regions to identify potential cross regional priorities and pilot projects with a potential of being implemented on a cross-regional basis or being shared across regions, to test common possible solutions and to exchange best practices.
+The Regional Initiatives have been set up as an interim step towards the creation of a wellfunctioning Internal Energy Market by 2014.
+Starting from 2012, the GRI SSE region will aim at strongly cooperating with the other GRI regions to identify potential cross regional priorities and pilot projects which can be implemented on a cross-regional basis or shared across regions with a view to experiment common possible solutions and exchange best practices.

-More precisely, the main areas that will be further analysed with regard to their potential for cross-border cooperation are:
+More precisely, the main areas that will be further explored in prospect of potential crossborder cooperation are: